dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 I hope that shows how crucial real-time inference is.

-{{% blockquote %}}
-In many high-stake applications, it's not just about being right - it's about being right, right now.
+{{< callout emoji="📌" text="In many high-stake applications, it's not just about being right - it's about being right, right now." >}}
-{{% /blockquote %}}

 Thus, having real-time inference capability is paramount and will determine whether a model gets deployed or not.
 In many cases, you can pick one or the other: